Thank you for visiting our website; we are delighted that you have shown interest in our training.

 - If you wish to cancel within 14 days of the booking date, you will receive a full refund of the price paid.

-- In the event of a cancellation after 14 days, a non-refundable deposit element of £100 will be retained.
+- In the event of a cancellation after 14 days, the deposit element of 25% of the full course fee is non-refundable.

 - If fewer than 14 days the full fee will be retained.